Raphaelle1994/SQL_Project_Data_Job_Analysis/README.md

 🧩 Complex Queries: intricate SQL operations such as merging tables and using WITH clauses to create temporary tables.

-📊 Data Aggregation: I've used GROUP BY as well as aggregate functions like COUNT() and AVG() to succinctly summarize data.
+📊 Data Aggregation: use of GROUP BY as well as aggregate functions like COUNT() and AVG() to succinctly summarize data.

-💡 Analytical Expertise: I solved real-world questions with SQL by turning real life questions into SQL queries.
+💡 Analytical Expertise: turning real life questions into SQL queries.

 # Conclusion